Marien-kaefer/Incucyte_image-handling_and_processing/README.md

 *	Open a phase stack.
 *	Click “Run” in the script editor.
 *	The phase contrast stack is segmented and the mask stack is saved automatically in the same folder as the original stack.
+*   The number of ROIs (cells) is counted for each time point and the results table is automatically saved in the same folder as the original stack.

 ## Proliferation_intensity-measurements.ijm
 * Download .ijm file and open via dragging and dropping into the Fiji main window.
 The script editor will open automatically.